w3f/Grants-Program/project_MPT.md

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

-- Data models / API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 Our intention is to deliver an initial implementation of a liquidity protocol that focuses on private markets and allows for asset tokenization, to support the build out of alternative finance platforms on top of our infrastructure.
 Our first steps for the MVP of this project would be to:

 1) Set up our RWAs focused blockchain for private markets and develop its initial attributes: specifically designed for issuance and trading of RWAs, whereas primary issuance would be the focus in the initial phase.